Factbox - How will the United Kingdom election work?

-LONDON The United Kingdom votes on Thursday.
+LONDON (Reuters) - The United Kingdom votes on Thursday.
 Here is a guide to how the election will work.

 Polls open at 7 a.m.
 (0600 GMT) and close at 10 p.m.
 (2100 GMT), though anyone who is in the queue to vote when the polls close may do so.
 Voting is not compulsory.